Company ProfileCompany Profile

 We will continue to take on the challenge.

-A quarter of a century has passed since JTEC Corporation was founded in December 1993 and the path that we have taken has not been so smooth.
+A quarter of a century has passed since JTEC Corporation was founded in December 1993.
+The path we have taken has not been a smooth one.

-We are actively pursuing joint development with leading companies in various fields in order to expand our products to other industrial fields such as semiconductor, space, and medical fields, and will continue to boldly challenge to differentiate our products from our global competitors and pursue competitive advantage.
+The X-ray mirror has achieved atomic-level surface profile accuracy in the nanometer range, and we are actively pursuing joint development with leading companies in various fields in order to expand our products into industrial fields other than synchrotron radiation facilities, such as semiconductors, space, and medical fields.
+We will continue to boldly take on new challenges in pursuit of competitive advantage.

 On the other hand, in the area of automated cell culture systems, we have successfully developed a 3D cell culture system in the field of regenerative medicine, for which demand is expected to grow in the future, based on our proprietary 3D floating culture technology, Cell Float®, for which we have conducted research and development for many years in collaboration with the National Institute of Advanced Industrial Science and Technology (AIST).
 We will continue our efforts to contribute to society as soon as possible by conducting clinical research in collaboration with medical schools of Osaka University and Yokohama City University and other institutions.